easolhq/easolhq.github.io/docs/reference/objects/product/index.md

 # product.dates

-Returns the products dates as a formatted string based on whether the event is multi day or not. e.g `15 - 20 November 2019` or `15 November 2019`
+Returns the dates of the product as a formatted string based on whether the event is multi-day or not. e.g `15 - 20 November 2019` or `15 November 2019`

 # product.depart_on

-If the product has fixed dates this returns the start date of the event as a timestamp, this can then be used in conjunction with liquids[ built in filters ](https://shopify.github.io/liquid/filters/date/)
+If the product has fixed dates this returns the start date of the event as a timestamp, this can then be used in conjunction with liquids[ built-in filters ](https://shopify.github.io/liquid/filters/date/)

 # product.deposit.rate